killthebuddh4/gadfly-go/README.md

 - An LM could evaluate subtrees in parallel and then merge, prune, and recombine them according to certain policies.

-# notes on the design
+# Notes on the design

 - It's looking like the language will (unsurprisingly) be very Lispy.
 One way to think about things is that `gadfly` takes homoiconicity to wild extremes.